I have worked many jobs from Peace Corps volunteer to English teacher to lawn guy to fork-lift driver.

 Note, this repair method will only work for lengthwise cracks.
 If the axe head is snapped right off, no simple or easy repair will fix it well enough to be safe.
 Please, in that case just buy a new handle!

-Cotton string works best, because the wood glue sticks to it as well as it does to wood.
+- String: Cotton string works best because the wood glue sticks to it as well as it does to wood.
 Synthetic string would work better with a synthetic glue.
 But most synthetic string, like nylon, has too much stretch, the repair will loosen over time as the string gradually relaxes.
 Stick with cotton.

-- First, clean the area to be repaired.
+- Clean the area to be repaired.
 If possible, use sandpaper to completely remove surface grime.
 This helps the glue to make the strongest possible bond with the wood.

 - Squeeze some glue into the crack in the handle.
 Try to get as much glue as possible between the two pieces of wood, inside the crack.
 Don't worry at this point about using too much glue.
 Any excess will be squeezed out when you begin wrapping the repair with string.
 Don't wipe off the excess, it will be used in the next steps.

-- The next step is to cut the string and tie it off.
+- Cut the string and tie it off.
 I don't really tie it, I just tuck the loose end under the last couple of wraps and pull it tight.
 It'll hold.
 Once the string absorbs the glue it dries really fast.

-- It doesn't hurt anything, and may help, to add a second layer of glue and string over top of the first.
+- It doesn't hurt anything (and may help) to add a second layer of glue and string over the top of the first.

 - Last, use some more glue.
 Rub more glue generously over the top of the string, massaging it into the threads.
 This turns the separate strands into one, strong laminate material.

 - Let the glue cure for a few days before use.
 The outside glue will be dry, but the glue inside the cracked wood takes longer.

 This glue-plus-string technique can be adapted to repair many things.
 Small items can be repaired with thread and glue.
 The repair is actually stronger than the original.